 Entrepreneurs: Sarah Buxton

-tutublue is a UPF50 sun-protective activewear brand designed by Sarah Buxton.
-Born of her love of sun, fitness, health and high fashion, Sarah likes to wear her beach suits while she swims, surfs, snorkels, stand up paddleboards, windsurfs, hikes, bikes, runs, plays tennis or beach volleyball and just about any sport in the sun.
+Tutublue is a UPF50 sun-protective activewear brand designed by Sarah Buxton.
+Just about any sport activities in the sun you can do, Sarah likes to wear her beach suits while she surfs, stand up paddleboards, snorkels, swims, windsurfs, bikes, plays tennis or beach volleyball and runs.
+Her love to health and high fashion, of fitness, and sun lead her to creating this product.

-Sarah’s idea for tutublue came after a personal scare with skin cancer a few years back.
+A few years back, a personal scare with skin cancer led Sarah’s idea for tutublue.
 After addressing her own medical issues (she’s fine now!) and learning about the damaging effects of the sun, Sarah decided to do something about it.
 “I was struck one day with this idea to make a suit where I could enjoy the outdoors on my terms.
 I didn’t want to hide in the shade and I couldn’t rely on sunscreens which are greasy and continually need to be re-applied.”

-all TUTUBLUE women’s short leg swimsuits are designed with trendy design patterns, allowing you to look great while being protected.
+All Tutublue women’s short leg swimsuits are allowing you to look great while being protected and are designed with trendy design patterns.

 |$1.5 million for 15%||NO DEAL||NO SHARK|